 Furthermore, the work in the Centre frequently draws together strengths that exist across the other research centres and clusters housed in Durham Law School.
 In this respect, analyses that consider human rights in the context of transitional justice, law and conflict, gender and the law, commercial law, comparative law and EU law are clearly in evidence.

-Members of Durham Human Rights Centre frequently engage with public discourse on rights-related matters through both traditional and social or non-traditional media.
+Members of Durham Human Rights and Public Law Centre frequently engage with public discourse on rights-related matters through both traditional and social or non-traditional media.
 This reflects the Centre's commitment not only to excellence in research and teaching relating to rights but also to enriching public debates by means of the provision of expert opinion and the translation of research into policy debate and proposals.